-- a.
-Three years "residence" (six semesters) is required for the JD degree.
-To receive residence credit for a particular semester, the student must receive credit for at least 10 hours (the minimum course load). - b.
+- b.
 The usual period of study to obtain the JD degree is three years (six semesters).
 12 - (1) A student may extend this time period to four years (eight semesters) by taking a reduced course load or pursuing an extended scheduling option. - (2) A student may also extend this time period by requesting a leave of absence.
-Except as provided in regulation III.A.7.g. with respect to students in the Accelerated JD program, the Registrar may grant leaves of absence, other than medical leaves of absence, for two semesters; all other requests for leaves of absence, other than medical leaves of absence, must be addressed to the Committee on Standards.
+Except as provided in regulation III.A.7.g. with respect to students in the Acelerated JD program, the Registrar may grant leaves of absence, other than medical leaves of absence, for two semesters; all other requests for leaves of absence, other than medical leaves of absence, must be addressed to the Committee on Standards.
 The Vice Dean for Students may grant requests for medical leaves of absence upon submission of appropriate documentation from a health care professional.
 Under no circumstances will a request for a leave of absence, including a medical leave of absence, be granted that extends the period of study beyond seven years.
 A student who is on academic probation at the end of the first semester and who requests a leave of absence will be required to complete the second semester of first year JD courses, including Legal Methods, before taking upper division courses. - (3) A student pursuing the accelerated scheduling option must also complete a minimum of six residential semesters.
 (For purposes of this regulation, a summer session will count as one residential semester.) - (4) A student may not extend the period of study to obtain the JD degree beyond seven years from the date of matriculation. - c.
 To obtain the degree from Vermont Law School, a student must be in residence at Vermont Law School, or at a school with which Vermont Law School has an exchange program, for the last four semesters.